-The Upper East Side
+The Upper East SideThe Upper East Side

 The Upper East Side’s Madison Avenue is the obvious go-to for luxury jewelry and designer clothing.
 Walk along and score the latest looks at Lanvin, Tod’s, Ralph Lauren, Gucci, Christian Louboutin, Cartier, and Fred Leighton.
 Not to mention that all the world’s best department stores are in the area including Bergdorf Goodman’s, Bloomingdale’s and Barney’s and even Fivestory.
-Long a bastion of good taste, the Upper East is filled old-world favorites and new wonders like Alexis Bittar and Milly.
+Long a bastion of good taste, the Upper East is filled with old-world favorites and new wonders like Alexis Bittar and Milly.

 These days, Soho is considered the best shopping area because of the diverse array of shopping options.
 There are trendy of the moment fashion names like Acne, Alexander Wang, Rag & Bone, Phillip Lim mixed with classic stand by’s like J.Crew and Levi’s alongside Burberry, Chanel, Prada.
-And the shopping isn’t limited to clothing.
-There are also plenty of places to pick up a new piece of furniture or perfect piece for the mantel, including everything from Alessi, Muji, Taschen to CB2 and Room & Board.
+And shopping isn’t limited to clothing.
+There are also plenty of places to pick up a new piece of furniture or the perfect piece for the mantel, including everything from Alessi, Muji, Taschen to CB2 and Room & Board.

-Just next to Soho is Nolita, filled with lesser known shops and one of a kind labels as well as standards for the fashionable set like Opening Ceremony to Jil Sander and Derek Lam.
-Ladies boutiques include Poppy, Saja, Calypso, Vince, and Sigerson Morrison, while men’s stores include Odin and Gant and Lord Willy’s and White Chalk.
+Just next to Soho is Nolita, filled with lesser-known shops and one of a kind labels as well as standards for the fashionable set like Opening Ceremony to Jil Sander and Derek Lam.
+Ladies’ boutiques include Poppy, Saja, Calypso, Vince, and Sigerson Morrison, while men’s stores include Odin and Gant and Lord Willy’s and White Chalk.
 There are also home décor shops and the McNally Jackson bookstore.

-The West Village
+The West VillageThe West Village

 The historic West Village has an eclectic mix of well-known brands and under the radar boutiques, making it the perfect spot to shop for gifts or those oddities that you didn’t even know you needed.
 Freshen up your home with a scented candle from Diptyque or Aedes de Venustas.
-Or freshen up your personal care routine from the hallowed halls of the C.O.
+Or freshen up your care routine from the hallowed halls of the C.O.
 Bigelow apothecary shop.
-For rugged but comfy menswear, there’s Freemans Sporting Club and for trendy women there’s Otte.
+For rugged but comfy menswear, there’s Freemans Sporting Club, and for trendy women there’s Otte.